one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab06-Create-a-Windows-Virtual-Desktop-Tenant.md

 Capturing some of the commonly used strings into variables will make execution simpler as we execute various commands to provision our tenant.
 These variables will not change through out this entire deployment.

-1. From your desktop, open PowerShell (or PowerShell ISE) with Administrator credentials and enter the following:
+1. From the domain controller, open PowerShell (or PowerShell ISE) with Administrator credentials and enter the following:

 ```PowerShell
 $brokerurl = "https://rdbroker.wvd.microsoft.com"